The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Methods

 The \manticorelocal\ suite comprises 80 independent posterior resimulations, each representing a statistically plausible realization of the local Universe consistent with both the observed galaxy distribution and the assumed cosmological model.
-These simulations are generated by sampling initial conditions from the inferred Bayesian posterior and evolving them with the \swift\ $N$-body code \citep{Schaller2024} in a periodic domain of side length $L=1000$~Mpc.
-Only the inner $\sim 300$~Mpc are directly constrained by observational data; the outer regions follow unconstrained \lcdm\ priors.
-Each realization contains $1024^3$ dark-matter particles with mass $3.7\times 10^{10}\,{\rm M_\odot}$, such that the lowest-mass systems considered in this study ($M_{200}\sim 5\times 10^{13}\,{\rm M_\odot}$) are resolved with $\sim 1{,}300$ particles, while haloes of $10^{14}\,{\rm M_\odot}$ and above contain several thousand particles.
-The statistical fidelity of the \manticorelocal\ reconstruction---including consistency with \lcdm\ power spectra, halo mass functions, and velocity fields---has been demonstrated in \citet{McAlpine2025}.
+The original \citet{McAlpine2025} analysis used 50 realizations; we have since extended this to 80 to improve posterior sampling, and use the expanded suite throughout this work.
+These simulations are generated by sampling initial conditions from the inferred posterior and evolving them with the \swift\ $N$-body code \citep{Schaller2024} in a periodic domain of side length $L=1000$~Mpc.
+Only the inner $\sim 200$~Mpc are directly constrained by observational data with the highest signal-to-noise; the outer regions follow unconstrained $\Lambda$CDM priors.
+Each realization contains $1024^3$ dark-matter particles with mass $3.7\times 10^{10}\,{\rm M_\odot}$, such that the lowest-mass systems considered in this study ($M_{200}\sim 7.5\times 10^{13}\,{\rm M_\odot}$) are resolved with $\sim 2{,}000$ particles.
+The statistical fidelity of the \manticorelocal\ reconstruction (including consistency with $\Lambda$CDM power spectra, halo mass functions, and velocity fields) has been demonstrated in \citet{McAlpine2025}.

-Dark-matter haloes are identified in each posterior realization using the \texttt{HBT-HERONS} subhalo finder \citep{2025arXiv250206932F}, which traces bound particle histories to robustly identify haloes and substructure.
-Halo properties are computed with the \texttt{SOAP} analysis pipeline \citep{2025arXiv250722669M}, which measures spherical-overdensity masses $M_{200,\mathrm{crit}}$ and $M_{500,\mathrm{crit}}$; in what follows we drop the ``crit'' subscript for brevity.
-We restrict the analysis to central haloes at $z=0$, defined as the most massive subhalo within each halo.
-This avoids double-counting substructure and ensures an unambiguous mass definition for association finding.
-All halo positions and velocities are expressed in an observer-centric equatorial system, with the fiducial observer placed at $(500,500,500)$~Mpc within the box, enabling direct comparisons to observed local clusters (e.g.\ Virgo, Coma, Perseus).
+Dark-matter haloes are identified in each posterior realization using the \texttt{HBT-HERONS} subhalo finder \citep{2025arXiv250206932F}, which traces bound particle histories to robustly track haloes and their substructure.
+Halo properties are computed with the \texttt{SOAP} analysis pipeline \citep{2025arXiv250722669M}, which measures spherical-overdensity masses $M_{200,\mathrm{crit}}$ and $M_{500,\mathrm{crit}}$.
+Here $M_{200}$ denotes the mass enclosed within a sphere of mean density 200 times the critical density; we drop the ``crit'' subscript throughout for brevity, and similarly for $M_{500}$.
+We restrict the analysis to central haloes at $z=0$, defined as the most massive subhalo within each halo by construction.
+All halo positions and velocities are expressed in an observer-centric equatorial coordinate system, with the fiducial observer placed at $(500,500,500)$~Mpc within the simulation volume, enabling direct comparisons to observed local clusters (e.g.\ Virgo, Coma, Perseus).